+[P1] Not just words, but action, is important in demonstrating love.
 [P2] Love is best demonstrated through gifts and tributes to show the effort one party is willing to go to for the other.